 A safe and natural alternative used by marijuana smokers instead of matches and lighters.
 Ordinary hemp twine won’t burn on its own because it is too dry.
 Because of that, dryness manufacturers had to come up with an idea.

 That resulted in adding beeswax to help the hemp burn at a slow and steady pace, which made lighting and smoking marijuana as easy as it would be with a butane lighter.

 Fewer Carbon Emissions

-Experts say that keeping the hemp wick in use can lower the amount of carbon dioxide you expunge into the atmosphere.
-Anyone trying to go green and to prevent the melting of the ice caps should consider using hemp wicks instead of butane lighters.
+Experts say that keeping the hemp wick in use can lower the carbon dioxide you expunge into the atmosphere.
+So anyone trying to go green and prevent the melting of the ice caps should consider using hemp wicks instead of butane lighters.

 A More Flavourful Smoke

-This is not completely true, more accurately, it is an estimated guess, based on user experience.
+This is not entirely true; more accurately, it is an estimated guess based on user experience.
 We are not saying that we guarantee that you will feel a more flavourful smoke if you use a hemp wick.
 But that is how the general public feels.
 And in science, empirical pieces of evidence is the one everyone lurks for.

 How to Use a Hemp Wick

 It takes a little practice to use a hemp wick properly.
 It is a good idea to perform a ‘test run’ of sorts.
 You can also wrap it around your butane lighter, so you have the extra option.
 Here is how to proceed:

 - Take a part of the Wick and carefully wrap it around the lighter; because of the beeswax, the Wick will stick to the lighter once you are done